 How to Add a New Website

 To set up a new site, you'll need to know the site's root domain and the company associated with it.
-Additionally, access to the site's Google Analytics and CMS accounts may be needed as well.
+Additionally, access to the site's Google Analytics and CMS accounts may also be needed.

 How To Add A New Website

 - An identifier that you can use to filter your websites.
 Note: you will need to create a tag before you can select it from this list.

 - For more information on creating tags here.